kyma-project/community/sig-and-wg/sig-core/proposals/central-connector-service.md

 The connector service exposes the following groups of endpoits:

 - Health API.
-- Internal API for generating token for Application.
+- Internal API0 for Application (token generation and certificate revocation).
-- Internal API for generating token for XF Runtime.
+- Internal API for XF Runtime (token generation and certificate revocation).
-- External API for handling certificate generation, renewal, revocation and service discovery for Applications.
+- External API for handling certificate generation, renewal and service discovery for Applications.
-- External API for handling certificate generation, renewal, revocation and service discovery for Runtimes.
+- External API for handling certificate generation, renewal and service discovery for Runtimes.

 The full api definition is [here](./assets/connector-service-api.yaml).